 However, journeys between an employee’s home and a place of work which he or she regularly attends are not business journeys.
 These journeys are ‘ordinary commuting’ and the place of work is often referred to as a permanent workplace.
 This means that the travel costs have to be borne by the employee.

 The term ‘temporary workplace’ means that the employee attends the place for a limited duration or temporary purpose.
 However, some travel between a temporary workplace and home may not qualify for relief if the trip made is ‘substantially similar’ to the trip made to or from the permanent workplace.
 ‘Substantially similar’ is interpreted by HMRC as a trip using the same roads or the same train or bus for most of the journey.

 There will be many variations of types of journeys undertaken by employees so ensuring that it is a business journey is critical especially as the term ‘travel expenses’ includes the actual costs of travel together with any subsistence expenditure and other associated costs that are incurred in making the journey such as toll or congestion charges.
 Detailed further guidance is available in HMRC Booklet 490.

 How we can help

-If you are in the West Yorkshire, Newcastle and London area please do contact us for guidance on the employee expenses exemption and your expenses policy.
+Please do contact us at Freedom Accountancy for guidance on the employee expenses exemption and your expenses policy.